Was the Berlin Wall in East or West Germany?

 The Fall of the Berlin Wall

-For nearly three decades, the Berlin Wall stood as a powerful symbol of the division between East and West.
+Throughout three decades the Berlin Wall functioned as a prominent border between the parts of Europe that remained divided into East and West.
 The

 widespread dissatisfaction among East German citizens.